sherlock-audit/2023-06-arrakis-judging/README.md

 ## Recommendation
 Fees should be collected at the start of execution within the `setManagerFeeBPS()` function.
 This effectively checkpoints the fees properly, prior to updating the `managerFeeBPS` variable.

+## Discussion

+**Gevarist**

+We provide a fix on the [v2-core](https://github.com/ArrakisFinance/v2-core/pull/159) repository, we add an internal function [_collectFeesOnPools](https://github.com/ArrakisFinance/v2-core/blob/fix/sherlock/contracts/abstract/ArrakisV2Storage.sol#L331) that will be called when the manager will set managerFeeBPS

+**IAm0x52**

+Fix looks good.
+Fees are now updated and collected for manager anytime there is an update to manager or fee BPS